Water fluoridation by country: Israel

 Fluoride was required in water supplies nationwide by legislation passed in 2002, but the requirement was repealed in 2014, and artificial fluoridation was disparaged by national health officials, effectively ending the practice in Israel for a short while.
-After the election of 2015 the fluoridation program is to be re-debated the new deputy Health Minister Yaakov Litzman.
+After the election of 2015 the fluoridation program was to be re-debated the new deputy Health Minister Yaakov Litzman.

 Mekorot, Israel's national water company states, "In the South of the country, it is unnecessary to add fluoride because it is found naturally in the water."
 Water fluoridation was introduced in Israel's large cities in 1981, and a national effort to fluoridate all the country's water was approved in 1988.

 In 2002, the Union of Local Authorities (ULA) and others petitioned Israel's High Court to stop the Health Ministry from forcing cities to implement water fluoridation.
 The court soon issued a restraining order, but after half a year ULA withdrew its petition upon the request of the court.

 By 2011, about 65% of the municipalities and local authorities in Israel had agreed to allow fluoridation, and there was active opposition to the spread of fluoridation to the towns where it has not yet been instituted.
 In 2011, the Health and Welfare Committee of the Knesset criticized the Health Ministry for continuation of water fluoridation.

 On 26 August 2014, Israel officially stopped adding fluoride to its water supplies.
 According to a Ministry of Health press release statement, the reasons it ended water fluoridation were: "Only some 1% of the water is used for drinking, while 99% of the water is intended for other uses (industry, agriculture, flushing toilets etc.).
 There is also scientific evidence that fluoride in large amounts can lead to damage to health.
 When fluoride is supplied via drinking water, there is no control regarding the amount of fluoride actually consumed, which could lead to excessive consumption.
 Supply of fluoridated water forces those who do not so wish to also consume water with added fluoride."
 Many in the medical and dental communities in Israel criticized the decision as a mistake.

 After the election of 2015, the new deputy Health Minister Yaakov Litzman announced that the fluoridation program will be re-debated.

+In 2022, the Israel Journal of Health Policy Research released a study titled The effect of community water fluoridation cessation on children's dental health: a national experience which concluded that lack of fluoride in the water caused a surge in tooth decay, especially in children.
+The paper stated, "our results clearly show the benefits of CWF in maintaining pediatric dental health.
+It seems that CWF was stopped for political reasons, and the lack of fluoride has led to an increase in dental problems which can cause systemic health issues."

-As of July 2021, although in practice there is no legal impediment today to the return of drinking water fluoridation, it has not yet been returned in practice, and for about seven years there has been no drinking water fluoridation in Israel.
+As of July 2024, although in practice there is no legal impediment today to the return of drinking water fluoridation, it has not yet been returned in practice, and there has been no drinking water fluoridation in Israel.